steveydevey/kvm-mcp/README.md

 - KVM and libvirt installed on the host system
 - The network bridge configured (default: `brforvms`)
 - VM storage directory created (default: `/vm/`)
+- Sufficient system resources for your VM workload

 ### Installation